AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   from SPARK code, either through a dispatching call or through a call to an access-to-subprogram, and to (predefined) operators like ``"="``.

+* [ADA_RECURSIVE_SUBPROGRAMS]
-* When the body of a subprogram is not analyzed by GNATprove, it shall not be mutually recursive with a subprogram analyzed by GNATprove.
+  When the body of a subprogram is not analyzed by GNATprove, it shall not be mutually recursive with a subprogram analyzed by GNATprove.

+* [ADA_VOLATILE_FUNCTIONS]
-* When the body of a function is not analyzed by GNATprove, its result should not depend on the address of parts of its parameters or global inputs unless it is annotated with ``Volatile_Function``.
+  When the body of a function is not analyzed by GNATprove, its result should not depend on the address of parts of its parameters or global inputs unless it is annotated with ``Volatile_Function``.

+* [ADA_STATE_ABSTRACTION]
-* Units whose body is not analyzed, yet are used from SPARK code, need to declare suitable :ref:`State Abstraction`, and subprograms defining the API of such a unit should have correct :ref:`Data Dependencies` describing how a subprogram reads or writes parts of the state abstraction.
+  Units whose body is not analyzed, yet are used from SPARK code, need to declare suitable :ref:`State Abstraction`, and subprograms defining the API of such a unit should have correct :ref:`Data Dependencies` describing how a subprogram reads or writes parts of the state abstraction.
 The state